imtanvir/bike-rental-frontend-as5/README.md

 - **Rental Management:**
   - Booking process allows users to rent bikes with a payment system.
   - My Rentals page with tabs for Paid and Unpaid rentals.
 Users can pay for rentals and see the status.
+- **Coupon Management:**
+  - Here user can view their coupon.
+  - User can take a coupon from the coupon wheel of home page.

 #### Admin Pages (Protected Routes)